 The essay will require time and effort, but don’t see this as an investment that has no return.
 Make your TOK essay one of the central feature of your college or university application, stating the prescribed title you have chosen and why, how you went about tackling it, and the research you carried out in order to support your arguments.

-4. Enjoy your TOK presentation
+4. Enjoy your TOK exhibition (or presentation)

-Just as the TOK essay can be used a core component of your college or university application, so can your presentation be used as a way of highlighting your skills as a researcher, your engagement with what’s going on in the world, and the way in which you think critically about contemporary issues and situations.
+Just as the TOK essay can be used a core component of your college or university application, so can your exhibition or presentation be used as a way of highlighting your skills as a researcher, your engagement with what’s going on in the world, and the way in which you think critically about contemporary issues and situations.

 New York Times, Diploma for the ‘Top of the Top’